 Remembrance of Things Past

 My family’s 8mm family films c1940 mined for the Memoire Involontaire project were created many years before I was born.
-Curiosity quickly overwhelmed me regarding the details I was able to see in slow motion or frame-by-frame playback.
 Through the gaze of the filmmaker, a first cousin of my mother.
 I was able to see both recognizable and unknown adults interacting with each other and children in ways both concerning and familiar.
-For example, first in slow motion, then in frame-by-frame playback I see nail-polished fingers supporting a bare-chested infant next to a girl in blue shorts, brought to my mind sitting on a blue couch, age 4, watching a console television set next to a man - the filmmaker himself.
+For example, first in slow motion, then in frame-by-frame playback I see nail-polished fingers supporting a bare-chested infant next to a girl in blue shorts, bringing to my mind a picture of me sitting on a blue couch, age 4, watching a console television set next to a man - the filmmaker himself.
 In his novel ‘Remembrance of Things Past’, also called ‘In Search of Lost Time’, Marcel Proust called this recognition of the past in the present moment Memoire Involontaire.
-In the Memoire Involontaire project, designed in three phases, I enhanced and significantly enlarged many of these psychological associations in representation found in small, degraded memory fragments, and in so doing, tangibly interacted with time in personal history.
-This exploration of the artifacts of old family film is particularly meaningful to me at this juncture in history when the film industry is in its demise.
-Also, as visual culture transitions away from film, the image’s link to physical reality and verifiable memory slips, since digital capture is only a calculation of time and light converted directly to code.
-The Memoire Involontaire project, in 3 phases, addresses what we lose when film itself becomes an artifact, straining our recognition of the past.
+In the Memoire Involontaire project, designed in three phases, I enhanced and significantly enlarged still frames representing small, degraded memory fragments, and in so doing, tangibly interacted with time and personal history.